 SWTAFE can supply helmets and gloves for students who do not have any.
 There is no extra cost for the use of these items during your course.
 However we do encourage you to bring your own to ensure a you have comfortable and familiar equipment on the day.

 The GLS Motorcycle Check Ride must be completed at least one calendar month prior to attempting the GLS Motorcycle Licence Assessment (MLA).

-It is also that you hold your GLS Motorcycle Learner Permit for a minimum of 3 months before participating in the compulsory GLS Motorcycle Check Ride.
+It is recommended that you hold your GLS Motorcycle Learner Permit for a minimum of 3 months before participating in the compulsory GLS Motorcycle Check Ride.

 The 3.5 hour GLS Motorcycle Check Ride has been developed by VicRoads.
 The GLS Motorcycle Check Ride includes an on and off road component.

 GLS Motorcycle Check Ride activities include:

 - Review of Motorcycle Permit Assessment Skills Checks